ITR Filing Deadline Missed?

 After the announcement of the 2020 budget, which introduced a new tax regime for individuals and HUF, taxpayers now have two options to choose from, i.e., Old Tax Regime and New Tax Regime.

-But the question always arises: If I select the old regime right now, can I switch to the new regime at the time of filing, or vice versa?
+But the question always arises: If I select the old regime right now, can I switch to the new regime at the time of ITR filing, or vice versa?
 So here are the answers to your questions.

-Budget 2024 Updates
+Budget 2024 Update

 What is Old Tax Regime?

 The old tax regime is the taxation system that existed before the introduction of the new tax regime.
-In the context of the Indian Taxation system, the Old Tax Regime refers to the traditional system of income tax calculation and payment, which includes various deductions, exemptions, and allowances that taxpayers can claim to reduce their taxable income.
+In the context of the Indian Taxation system, the old tax regime refers to the traditional system of income tax calculation and payment, which includes various deductions, exemptions, and allowances that taxpayers can claim to reduce their taxable income.
 Under the Old Tax Regime, taxpayers can claim deductions for expenses such as investments in certain financial instruments, insurance premiums, housing loan interest, etc.

 Range of Income (Rs.)
 Tax Rate